The Dixie Cups

-The Dixie Cups (formerly known as The Meltones) are an American pop music girl group of the 1960s.
-They are best known for a string of hits including their 1964 million-selling singles "Chapel of Love", "People Say", and "Iko Iko".
+The Dixie Cups (formerly known as The Meltones) are an American pop music girl group established in the 1960s.
+They are best known for a string of hits including their singles "Chapel of Love", "People Say", and "Iko Iko".

 Career

-The group hit the top of the charts in 1964 with "Chapel of Love," a song that Phil Spector, Jeff Barry, and Ellie Greenwich had originally written for The Ronettes.
 The trio consisted of sisters Barbara Ann and Rosa Lee Hawkins, plus their cousin Joan Marie Johnson, from New Orleans.
 They first sang together in grade school.
 Originally, they were to be called Little Miss and the Muffets, but were named the Dixie Cups just prior to their first release.

 In 1963, the trio decided to pursue a professional career in music and began singing locally as the Meltones.
-Within a year Joe Jones, a successful singer in his own right with the Top Five 1960 single "You Talk Too Much," became their manager.
+Within a year Joe Jones, a successful singer in his own right with the Top Five 1960 single "You Talk Too Much", became their manager.
 After working with them for five months, Jones took them to New York City, where record producers/songwriters Jerry Leiber and Mike Stoller signed them to their new Red Bird Records label.

 The Dixie Cups debut single was the release, "Chapel of Love," which became their biggest hit, reaching number one on the Billboard Hot 100 Chart in June 1964.
 "Chapel of Love" sold over one million copies and was awarded a gold disc.
 In 1987, the song "Chapel of Love" appeared on the Full Metal Jacket soundtrack and in the 1991 film Father of the Bride.
 The hit single by The Dixie Cups was ranked No. 279 on Rolling Stone's list of The 500 Greatest Songs of All Time.
 The group also had several other hits, including "People Say" (No. 12, 1964), "You Should Have Seen the Way He Looked at Me" (No. 39, 1964), "Little Bell" (No. 51, 1965), and "Iko Iko" (No. 20, 1965).